Under 16 Cancer Patient Experience Survey

 What is the Under 16 Cancer Patient Experience Survey?

 In 2020, NHS England launched a national survey to measure the experience of children and young people under the age of 16 in care and treatment for cancer.
-This survey builds on the success of the National Cancer Patient Experience Survey but recognises that cancer care pathways and care priorities for children often differ to adults, and therefore a unique approach is required to understand their experiences of cancer care and treatment.
+The 2024 survey is the fifth iteration of an annual national survey to measure children's cancer and tumour care provided by the NHS in England.

 How will the survey be used?